mendersoftware/mender-docs/201.Troubleshooting/04.Mender-Server/docs.md

 In this case you can see that there are two authentication sets with the exact same device identity string: `"{\"mac\":\"52:54:00:50:9b:84\"}"`, one `preauthorized` and one `pending`.
 So the device reported (see the `pending` set) the exact same identity as we preauthorized.
 However, there is a mismatch in the format of the public key: the pending set, which the device reported, contains additional `\n` characters.

-The solution is to decommission the device and [remove all authentication sets](../../server-integration/preauthorizing-devices#make-sure-there-are-no-existing-authentication-sets-for-your-dev) (from both `admission` and `devauth`) and adjust the public key string used in the [preauthorize API call](../../server-integration/preauthorizing-devices#call-the-preauthorize-api) to match exactly the one reported by the device, as seen in the `pending` data above.
+The solution is to decommission the device and [remove all authentication sets](../../server-integration/preauthorizing-devices#make-sure-there-are-no-existing-authentication-sets-for-your-dev) and adjust the public key string used in the [preauthorize API call](../../server-integration/preauthorizing-devices#call-the-preauthorize-api) to match exactly the one reported by the device, as seen in the `pending` data above.

 ## mender-api-gateway exits with code 132